An editorial style guide for Colgate Magazine, colgate.edu pages and articles, brochures, email announcements, newsletters, letters, and more.

 Center for Learning, Teaching, and Research

 Colgate Memorial Chapel (use the chapel or Memorial Chapel on second reference)

-Judd Chapel (on the Garden Level)
+Judd Chapel (Garden Level)

 Conant House (home of the Office of Counseling and Psychological Services)